 Additionally, BRInC aims to grow the leadership capacity of current early career female biomechanists by giving them access to professional training and support to develop their expertise as STEM mentors and future leaders in biomechanics.
 The program will also build an inclusive and supportive professional network of Australian women in biomechanics.

-During Term 2 in 2023, the high school girls will conduct a biomechanics project with the support and guidance of the mentors and attend a series of immersive workshops and masterclasses to build key STEM and life skills.
+During Term 2, the high school girls will conduct a biomechanics research and/or innovation project with the support and guidance of the mentors, building key STEM and life skills.
 The hands-on program will expose girls to the creative, applied field of biomechanics and increase their awareness of associated entrepreneurial opportunities.

 Concurrently, early career biomechanists will access training and support to develop their expertise as STEM mentors and future leaders.
 They will also gain access to a professional network of early and mid-career female researchers in the field.

 The program will be delivered Australia wide with a range of university and industry partners, including regional and metropolitan institutions.
 We aim to recruit a geographically diverse range of Australian based mentors from varied backgrounds and fields of biomechanics, to showcase this highly applied area of science.
 Year 9 and 10 girls from regional and remote locations, culturally diverse backgrounds, Aboriginal and Torres Strait Islanders, and girls with a disability are encouraged to participate as program mentees.

 The project is in collaboration with BrainSTEM, an industry partner with extensive experience in STEM based mentoring programs, as well as Australian and New Zealand Society of Biomechanics ANZSB, the University of Queensland, the University of Sydney, Central Queensland University, University of Newcastle and Griffith University.